ibm-cloud-docs/watsonxdata/cas-proxy-adls.md

 {{site.data.keyword.attribute-definition-list}}

-# Using Content Aware Storage (CAS) to access ADLS and ABS compatible buckets
+# Using Data Access Service (DAS) to access ADLS and ABS compatible buckets
 {: #cas_proxy_adls}

-External applications and query engines can access the Azure Data Lake Storage (ADLS) and Azure Blob Storage (ABS) compatible buckets that are managed by {{site.data.keyword.lakehouse_short}} through CAS proxy.
+External applications and query engines can access the Azure Data Lake Storage (ADLS) and Azure Blob Storage (ABS) compatible buckets that are managed by {{site.data.keyword.lakehouse_short}} through DAS proxy.

-CAS proxy support for ADLS and ABS works only with AccountKey to pass {{site.data.keyword.lakehouse_short}} credential.
+DAS proxy support for ADLS and ABS works only with AccountKey to pass {{site.data.keyword.lakehouse_short}} credential.
 Using SASToken to pass {{site.data.keyword.lakehouse_short}} credential is not supported.
 {: important}

 To access the ADLS and ABS compatible buckets:

-1. Get the CAS endpoint from the {{site.data.keyword.lakehouse_short}} information window.
+1. Get the DAS endpoint from the {{site.data.keyword.lakehouse_short}} information window.
 Click the `i` icon on the home page to open the information window.
-2. Replace the ADLS or ABS endpoint with the CAS endpoint in your Java code.
+2. Replace the ADLS or ABS endpoint with the DAS endpoint in your Java code.
 Replace the access name with the encoded value as follows:

     **[IBM Cloud]{: tag-blue}**
       ```bash